Trilarion/opensourcegames/entries/free_heroes_2.md

 # Free Heroes 2

-_Free implementation of Heroes of the Might and Magic II engine._

 - Home: https://sourceforge.net/projects/fheroes2/
 - Inspirations: Heroes of Might and Magic II
 - State: beta, inactive since 2015